YU000jp/Logseq-column-Layout/README.md

 - Linked References space is blank if there are no tasks in Logseq.
 - Linked reference from journal are limited to dates other than today.
 - If you find it difficult to see the image in a reduced view, please use the zoom function or open it in sidebar.

+## About this plugin

+- ContextMenu functions separate as a plugin => [SomeMenuExtender](https://github.com/YU000jp/logseq-plugin-some-menu-extender) #2023/04/01
+- page-tags and hierarchy display function in content page (non-journals) separate as a plugin => [Page-tags and Hierarchy](https://github.com/YU000jp/logseq-page-tags-and-hierarchy)

 ### Supported plugins